Blake Price

 Blake Price (born December 15, 1974) is a Canadian sportscaster.
-He is most recently an anchor on TSN's SportsCentre and a co-host of the most popular sports radio show in Vancouver, "Sekeres and Price Show" on TSN Radio 1040 alongside colleague, Matt Sekeres.
+He is most recently an anchor on TSN's SportsCentre and a co-host of one of the most popular sports radio show’s in Vancouver, "Sekeres and Price Show" on The nation network podcast channel.
+While a host at TSN Radio 1040 alongside colleague, Matt Sekeres.
 On February 9, 2021, he was laid off as part of that stations switch away from a sports radio format.

 In April 2021, Price and co-host Matt Sekeres announced they would be bringing back their popular show in an all new format as a podcast and a daily live stream show online from 3pm to 6pm PST in a studio located in the Sheraton Wall Center in Downtown Vancouver.

 Career

 Price began his broadcasting career in the mid-1990s, where he worked in news and traffic for CKWX Radio, as a writer, producer, and weekend sports anchor on CKVU-TV's Sports Page in Vancouver, and then as a sports anchor in Saskatchewan on Sportline.
 He then spent nearly 3 years at the now defunct MOJO Sports Radio, before joining TSN Radio 1040.